janko/janko.io/_posts/2018-01-08-better-file-uploads-with-shrine-direct-uploads.md

 // ...
 ```

+I find using a generic JavaScript library much more future-proof than relying
+on homegrown solutions like what [Refile][refile javascript] or
+[ActiveStorage][activestorage javascript] offer.
+That's why Shrine doesn't come
+with its own JavaScript; it can be convenient when you want to get up and
+running quickly, but it could never match the features and stability of a
+library that's maintained by the whole JavaScript community.

 ## Theory

 The idea is to have a generic endpoint which accepts file uploads and saves the